ParrotSec/documentation/docs/getting-started/how-to-boot.md

 ### Regular PC

-You can boot a DVD by using the standard procedure for the USB pendrive described above.
+You can boot a DVD by using the standard procedure for the USB drive as described above.

 ### MAC